igem-fau/website/content/project/experiments.md

  **FACS (fluorescence activated cell sorting):**
 ---

-*Why did we choose this experiment?*
+*Why did we choose this method?*

-With the FACS method, it is possible to send cells trough a laser sensor and check the condition of the cells.
+With the fluorescence-activated cell sorting (FACS) method it is possible to send cells trough a laser sensor and check the condition of the cells.
+We used FACS for the part characterization.

 **Procedure:**